coconut-os/.github/profile/README.md

 ## About CoconutOS

 CoconutOS takes the best of GNU/Linux - its flexibility, freedom, and robustness (and sometimes its utter weirdness) and distills it into an OS experience that's unlike anything you've ever seen.
 We've been told it's for beginners, but we'd like to think it's for those who love a good laugh and a well-functioning system in equal measure.
+Did I mention coconutOS is a systemd-free linux distribution?

 ## Repositories